French & Francophone Studies Department

 In the 1920s, demand for modern language courses, particularly ones taught at the higher level, and enrollment in French classes reached 259, an institutional high for the language up to that point.
 And, in February 1926, the trustees elected Dr. George B. Watts to teach a literature course in French, thus bringing the French to three full time professors equipped to teach the language.
 Around this same time, in 1920, Davidson students founded a French Honor Society, Le Cercle Francais.
 By 1922, fourteen members joined the society.
 Up into the fifties, the romance languages (i.e. French and Spanish) were listed together as a single department in the course catalogue.

 Beginning in 1965, Davidson students were offered a chance to study abroad for a year-long program during their junior year at a French University.
 This program was replaced another program in 1983 in which students studied at the University of Montpellier in France.
 The Davidson Program in Tours began in 1995, replacing the Montpellier program, and offers students the opportunity to study at a French University and live with a French host family.
-As of 2014, Davidson students have the option of a major or a minor in French and Francophone Studies, a department of seven professors, and can study abroad in Tours, France for one semester.
+As of 2023, the French and Francophone Studies Department offers 41 courses (ten of which are offered in the Fall of 2023), taught by six professors and students can major or minor in French and Francophone Studies and can study abroad in Tours, France for one semester.
+Davidson in France collaborates with IES Abroad's French Studies and International Affairs programs to study in Paris.

 Beaty, Mary D. A History of Davidson College.
 Briarpatch Press, 1988.